HOME

 in one form or another; some incorporate man himself, others incorporate

 models of man.
-This seems to reinforce
+This seems to

-the mind of man and thus man must appear to act as a reference point, champion or idol for these works.
-Secondly, many of the photographs show
+rests within the mind of man and thus man must appear to act as a reference

-carried out to impart the surreal, dream-like quality to their objects.
-A similar cognitive process is required by
+quality to their objects.
+A similar

-the onlooker to ‘unravel’ such images which again reinforces the cerebral
+cognitive process is required by the onlooker to ‘unravel’ such images which

-nature of surrealist works.
+again reinforces the cerebral nature of surrealist works.

 In addition to the subject matter, the photographer always gives equal